supercollider/supercollider/README_WINDOWS.md

 DSound support out of the box.
 If you want ASIO or WDM-KS, you need to build PortAudio within MSYS2.
 Users have experienced issues using the WASAPI backend to build in MinGW-based environments.
 Use Visual Studio if you need WASAPI.

+### FLAC support

+The binaries distrubted by the libsndfile website do not come with FLAC support, which means that your SuperCollider build won't have it, either.
+Unfortunately, there does not seem to be an easy way to get such a binary.
+Instructions for building libsndfile with FLAC support can be found in the [libsndfile readme][libsndfile readme], but it's probably easiest to drop in the FLAC-enabled DLL that comes with our Windows releases.

+If you are interested in building it yourself, please check out ["Building libsndfile with FLAC support"][libsndfileFLAC] on the project wiki.

 Common build problems
 ---------------------